narrowlink/homepage/docs/tutorial-basics/client-setup.md

 :::

 That's it!
 You have successfully configured the client.
 Now, you can set up a local proxy server to route your traffic through the agent.
 For more information, please refer to the Share Network Access section.
-Additionally, you can check the [Tutorial - Extra](/docs/category/tutorial---extras/) or [Client](/docs/client) sections in the documentation for more information.
+Additionally, you can check the [Extended Tutorial](/docs/category/extended-tutorial/) or [Client](/docs/client) sections in the documentation for more information.

 That's it!
 You have successfully configured the client.
 Now, you can use setup a local proxy server to route your traffic through the agent.
 Please refer to the [Share Network Access](/docs/tutorial-extras/share-network-access) section for more information.
 Or you can check the Extract or Client documentation for more information about the client.